jaywhj/mkdocs-materialx/README.md

 <br />

-**MaterialX**, the next generation of mkdocs-material, build beautiful sites the way you already know and love, based on `mkdocs-material-9.7.1` and named `X`, it provides ongoing maintenance and updates. (since mkdocs-material will cease maintenance)
+**MaterialX**, the next generation of mkdocs-material, build beautiful sites the way you already know and love, based on `mkdocs-material-9.7.1` and named `X`, it provides ongoing maintenance and updates.

 <details>
   <summary> Why MaterialX ? </summary>